moderntribe/moose/README.md

 ### Lando

 Lando is the preferred local development environment for this project.
 It provides a consistent environment for all team members to use and provides a number of helpful features.
-Below are a number of helpful Lando commands to know:
+Below are a number of Lando commands to know:

 * `lando start` - Starts the local development environment.
 * `lando stop` - Stops the local development environment.